joselado/pyqula/documentation/user_guide.md

 c^\dagger_{j,s'} c_{j,s'}
 $$

 where $U$ parametrizes onsite interactions and $V_1$ interactions between first neighbors.
 The previous Hamiltonian gives rise to a variety of terms when performing a mean-field decoupling.
-By default, pyqula includes all the Wick contractions of the mean-field, and in the presence of Nambu spinors it includes all teh anomalous contractions.
+By default, pyqula includes all the Wick contractions of the mean-field, and in the presence of Nambu spinors it includes all the anomalous contractions.
 Let us now briefly elaborate on some of the additional terms that arise due to the first neighbor interaction $V_1$.

 The first term is the charge order term, that takes the form